 The following acts in connection with this website are expressly prohibited:

-b) Delivering or attempting to deliver any unauthorized or malicious code or content to this website; and/or
+Delivering or attempting to deliver any unauthorized or malicious code or content to this website;

-c) Any amendment to or attempt to amend any of the content or any other part of this web site by unauthorized persons; and/or
+Any amendment to or attempt to amend any of the content or any other part of this web site by unauthorized persons;

 Narcom will peruse prosecution of and compensation from any person that delivers or attempts to deliver any destructive code to this website or attempts to gain unauthorized access to any page on or part of this website.

-Narcom reserves the right, in its sole and absolute discretion and without prior notification, to terminate the provision of this website and/or to terminate the access rights of any user where for example and without limitation:
+Narcom reserves the right, in its sole and absolute discretion, and without prior notification, to terminate the provision of services and/or to terminate the access rights of any user where for example and without limitation:

-b) We regard the action or inaction of a user to constitute abuse of the services offered through Narcom or this website.
+We regard the action or inaction of a user to constitute abuse of the services offered through Narcom;

-c) Events beyond our reasonable control, including technical failures, prevent the continuing provision of this website.
+Events beyond our reasonable control, including technical failures, prevent the continuing provision of services.

 Narcom does not guarantee the Services will be operable at all times or during any down time, including but not limited to Internet Service Provider outages, equipment failures, scheduled maintenance.

-Narcom will do all things reasonably necessary to provide and maintain a best-effort continuous Internet access service and use to the customer, but cannot guarantee a continuous uninterrupted Service or any throughput of data, which exclusions include without limitation; network availability, line sync speeds limitations, operational maintenance and repairs, upgrades and circumstances beyond its control including force majeure.
+Narcom will do all things reasonably necessary to provide and maintain a best-effort, continuous, internet access service and to the customer, but cannot guarantee a continuous uninterrupted service or any throughput of data, which include without limitation; network availability, line sync speeds limitations, operational maintenance and repairs, upgrades and circumstances beyond its control including force majeure.

-In no event, whatsoever, shall Narcom or its consultants or employees be liable to the customer for loss of profits or for incidental, special or consequential damages arising out of or in connection with, but not limited to: Internet Services, support services, Hardware, Firewalls, Software and Web hosting rendered by Narcom in terms of the Agreement or the delivery, installation, servicing, performance or use of Software.
+In no event, whatsoever, shall Narcom, its consultants, or employees, be liable to the customer for loss of profits or for incidental, special or consequential damages arising out of or in connection with, but not limited to: Internet Services, IT Support Services, Hardware, Firewalls, Software, Cloud Based & Web Hosting Services rendered by Narcom, in terms of the Agreement or the delivery, installation, servicing, performance or use of Software.